 Every wing is individually checked with a final visual inspection.
 The fabric used to manufacture the glider is light, resistant and durable.
 The fabric will not fade and is covered by our warranty.

-The main, upper and lower gallery lines are made from sheathed Aramid.
+Unsheathed Dyneema and unsheathed Kevlar were used for upper lines and mid lines.
+Main lines are made of unsheathed Kevlar.
 The line diameter has been calculated depending on the workload and aims to achieve the required best performance with the least drag.
-The sheath protects the line cores from UV-rays and abrasions.

 The lines are semi-automatically cut to length and all the sewing is completed under the supervision of our specialists.